youssefbnosama/social-media-nodejs/README.md

 - **Privacy Controls**: Users can set their profile to private, and individual posts can be marked as private.
 Access is restricted to the owner and their friends.
 - Friend request workflow (send/cancel request, accept/decline)
 - CRUD for posts (create, edit with optional image upload, view, delete)
+- **Notifications**: Real-time notifications for key events like friend requests, likes, and comments.
 - Likes (toggle like/unlike on a post)
 - Comments (add, edit, delete)
 - Centralized error handling with consistent JSON responses